Aidenhackathon/agent-on-call/LANGGRAPH_FLOW.md

 ```

 **Error Handling**:
-- Sets `state["error"] = "No ticket provided to ContextAgent"` if ticket is missing or invalid
+- Sets `state["error"] = "No ticket provided to ContextDetailer"` if ticket is missing or invalid
 - Catches exceptions and sets error message in state

 **Database Operations**: